kessido/wgangp-fid-pytorch-lightning/README.md

-# wgangp-fid-pytorch-lightning
+# Wgan-gp with Fréchet Inception Distance (FID) implementation for pytorch-lightning
-wgan-gp implementation in pytorch-lightning with built in fid score as val-score
+Wgan-gp implementation in pytorch-lightning with built in fid score as val-score